Welcome to Class 3

 MathsRegular times tables practice will help children within their Maths lessons.
 These can be practiced on Times Table Rock stars, which all children have to access to through their own personal log in.

-Our topics this term are Place Value, Addition and Subtraction, and Multiplication and Division.
-We will also be revising our arithmetic skills with Mrs Hickey on a Thursday morning.
+Our topics this term are Fractions, Money and Mass and Capacity.
+We will also be revising our arithmetic skills with Miss Crawford on a Thursday morning.

-PSHCEOur topics this term are Me and My Relationships and Valuing Difference.
+PSHCEOur topics this term are Being My Best and Growing and Changing.

 Spanish

-We will practice our speaking, listening, reading and writing skills by learning some basic vocabulary and conversational skills.
+We will continue practicing our speaking, listening, reading and writing skills by learning and consolidating some basic vocabulary and conversational skills.